wpilibsuite/frc-docs/source/docs/hardware/sensors/encoders-hardware.rst

   :alt: Wiring the E4T Optical Encoder to two DIO ports.
   :width: 400

-Quaderature Encoders, such as the `E4T OEM Miniature Optical Encoder <https://www.andymark.com/products/e4t-oem-miniature-optical-encoder-kit>`__, can be wired to two digital input ports as shown above.
+Quadrature Encoders, such as the `E4T OEM Miniature Optical Encoder <https://www.andymark.com/products/e4t-oem-miniature-optical-encoder-kit>`__, can be wired to two digital input ports as shown above.

 Index
 ~~~~~